A day in the life of a locum Intensive Care doctor

 David finds that what makes his locum shifts easier is that “often the type of people working in Intensive Care are very laid back and very friendly.”

-David’s last locum placement with Medrecruit was at Waikato hospital on the North Island.
-“Waikato hospital is great!
-It is quite a big hospital, and they’ve got all the specialties which is good exposure to different things and the team was really friendly.”
+David’s last locum placement with Medrecruit was at Waikato Hospital on the North Island.
+“Waikato Hospital is great!
+It is quite a big hospital, and they’ve got all the specialties which is good exposure to different things, and the team was really friendly.”

 One of the stand-out things for David was the team.
-“Everyone was really helpful the whole time and I never felt like I couldn’t ask someone what to do.”
+“Everyone was really helpful the whole time, and I never felt like I couldn’t ask someone what to do.”

 “It is always nice going to new places.
 Waikato was quite a tropical place.
-I had 28 degrees days most days and getting some good sun was nice.”
+I had 28 degrees most days, and getting some good sun was nice.”

-“New Zealand really is quite a special place having so many landscapes and climates in such close proximity.
-You can drive one hour and be in a rainforest, and then drive an hour and be up in 3000 metre peaks, and then drive an hour and be in some tropical beaches.”
+New Zealand really is quite a special place having so many landscapes and climates in such close proximity.
+You can drive one hour and be in a rainforest, then drive an hour and be up in 3000-metre peaks, and then drive an hour and be in some tropical beaches.”

 Originally from the UK, David observes that there are many similarities between the places but “ I think the dramatics of the landscape is very different.”

-23 June 2022Article by Julia Medrecruit Editor
+23 June 2022Article by Jordy BlackMedrecruit Editor